 Good price and warranty

 The Dreamegg D11 cost $29.99 the last time I checked (January 24, 2022).
 And considering the features it has, I think this is a good price.
 Compared to many others in the same budget price range, it has a lot to like.

 It comes with a 365 day warranty, which you can extend by six more months if you register with Dreamegg.
 There’s a 60 day money back guarantee too, so you have time to decide if you like it.

 Not enough sound options for adults

 The manufacturer says this is a sound machine both kids and adults will use.
-However, I think that with five (arguable six) of the sounds clearly made for children, there just isn’t much variety left for adults to listen to.
+However, I think that with five (arguably six) of the sounds clearly made for children, there just isn’t much variety left for adults to listen to.

 I might be wrong, but I imagine most people would prefer to have more than five or six sounds to choose from, especially considering there are many white noise machines that have 20, 30 or even more.